freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

 ## Done!

-Give it a good press all around and take a moment to enjoy the new onesie.
+Give it a good press all around and take a moment to enjoy the new romper.
 This will be the last time it will ever look this nice.